 Two wonderful girls within our programming hold their earthworm terrariums.

-All of Wisdom Projects’ programming and consultations empower youth and adults in East Baltimore City, and organizations nationwide to overcome maintain wholeness and wellness; work through their trauma; and build peace within themselves, at home, in school, at work, and/o on the streets.
+All of Wisdom Projects’ programming and consultations empower youth and adults to maintain wholeness and wellness; work through their trauma; and build peace within themselves, at home, in school, at work, and/or on the streets.
+People enrolled in Wisdom Projects’ programming realize the following evidence-based clinical outcomes.

 As they process through the programming, enrollees practice how to apply trauma-informed care (TIC) to regulate their emotions, relate pro-socially with kinfolk, and reason through obstacles as they mitigate 7 common experiences of traumatic impact (often identified as "the Fs": fight, freeze, flop, fawn, flee, finagle, and flashback).
+See below for a short, downloadable handout on "Human Stress Response or Fight-or-flight Response."

-TIC is a system of embodied healing and coping strategies involving consciously affirmative nonviolent communication and expression that help avoid re-traumatization; address symptoms of PTSD, CPTSD, and co-morbid experiences like stress, anxiety, and depression; and uplift empowerment, safety, collaboration, and trusted relationships.
+TIC is a system of embodied healing and coping strategies involving, in our model, consciously affirmative nonviolent communication and expression in tandem with immersive mindfulness and peacemaking practices that help people avoid re-traumatization while mitigating symptoms of PTSD, CPTSD, and co-morbid mental health experiences like stress, anxiety, depression, attention-deficit/hyperactivity disorder, impulse control disorder, bipolar disorder, and schizophrenia/schizoaffective disorder.
+We guide youth and adults to regulate emotions and see the world in a fact-based, environmentally-conscious, and civic-aware manner.
+TIC uplifts wise, calm decision-making, empowerment, safety, collaboration, and trusted relationships.

-Wisdom Projects’ implementation of TIC elevates best practices from SAMHSA as well as culturally-responsive approaches to treating trauma-impacted African Americans by clinicians like Dr. Shawn Ginwright, Dr. Joy DeGruy, and the late Dr. Amos N. Wilson with whom Miss Abeni (Wisdom Projects' Executive Director) studied.
+Wisdom Projects’ implementation of TIC elevates best practices from SAMHSA as well as culturally-responsive approaches to treating trauma-impacted African Americans formulated by clinicians like Dr. Shawn Ginwright, Dr. Joy DeGruy, and the late Dr. Amos N. Wilson with whom Miss Abeni (Wisdom Projects' Executive Director) studied.
 Natalie Y. Gutiérrez's The Pain We Carry: Healing from Complex PTSD for People of Color has also helped us develop our healing work in TIC to combat PTSD.
 We are also inspired by Dr. Mariel Buqué's Break the Cycle: A Guide to Healing Intergenerational Trauma.

 As they process through the programming, enrollees practice how to apply conflict resolution informed by restorative justice to transform, manage, and resolve disputes peacefully.